HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

         --dupfrac 0.05 \

     Alternatively you can set a maximum number of allowed reads at any position.
+Set `--maxdup` to 1 for traditional approach to remove all duplicates.
+This option might help with hotspots (but black lists are a better approach).

         --dupfrac 0 \
         --maxdup 10 \